Madden (film)

-Madden is an upcoming American biographical sports film directed by David O. Russell and written by Russell from an earlier version by Cambron Clark.
-The film stars Nicolas Cage as American football coach and commentator John Madden, alongside Christian Bale as Al Davis, John Mulaney, Kathryn Hahn, Sienna Miller, and Shane Gillis.
+Madden is an upcoming American biographical sports film co-produced and directed by David O. Russell, who co-wrote it based on an earlier version by Cambron Clark.
+It follows the life of American football coach and commentator John Madden, who is portrayed by Nicolas Cage.
+The cast also features Christian Bale, Kathryn Hahn, John Mulaney, Sienna Miller, and Shane Gillis.

+The film will be released on Prime Video on November 18, 2026.

 Premise

-Depicts the life of football legend John Madden and his involvement in development of the Madden NFL video game series.
+Madden depicts the life of John Madden and his involvement in development of the Madden NFL video game series.